-Google Plus Community Member Guide
+Google+ Community Member Guide

 Google+ is gaining popularity every day.
 Google+ is now the second largest social network (even though it really shouldn’t be directly compared to Facebook or Twitter, but that’s another story entirely).
 If you came here from the Social Media Strategy community, we do have a community specific guide in the works, but this one will explain how to be a great community member, no matter which community you are in.

 Thanks to Google+, you have the ability to fully control the content you see.
 You can circle just about anyone, adding people and public circles who you find interesting, and target people you hope find you interesting as well.
 However, it is never guaranteed that anyone will ever circle you back, or even notice you or your content in the first place.